 Hype du jour is Blockchain and its offspring in the ubiquitous crypto-currency Bitcoin.
 But what is Blockchain?
 How does it work?
 Should charities, not-for-profits and others be thinking about and discussing this now?
 If so, for what uses?
 In this 10...read more

-If you're asked to commission an innovation consultancy project for a charity it is natural to feel a little scared but don't panic.
+If you're asked to commission an research project it is natural to feel a little scared but don't panic.
 Yes, you are talking about the unknown but you are also working to build new products, services, campaigns, and processes to grow profit and make the...read more

-Much of our day to day involves imagining how charities can do things differently, better, more simply.
+Much of my day to day involves imagining how charities can do things differently, better, more simply.
 Whether it is helping people explore their differences on Brexit, supporting consumers to better navigate a tricky purchase, or exploring how we might...read more

 Two years ago, I scored what I thought would be my dream job as the director of a (still) fantastic charity.
 Instead, I felt empty and as though this was a Pyrrhic victory.
 Now, with the benefit of hindsight, I wanted to share what I learned about the...read more

 In the wake of the decision to leave the EU, I was feeling depressed.
 I had always seen the EU as a binding together of economic interests and therefore a safety barrier preventing war.
 Despite the media rhetoric, I thought others felt the same.
 I was crushed when the...read more

 "Friends, we’ve known each other for a number of years and when I look around the audience I see people I have run campaigns with, people who have challenged seemingly insurmountable problems and people I admire.
 I see people who would die in a ditch for...read more